|Table of contents|

 Ans. g (downwards)

-As the stone would be free to acceleration under earth’s gravity it acceleration will be g.
+As the stone would be free to acceleration under earth’s gravity, it's acceleration will be g.

 Q.3.
 A dock has its second hand 2.0 cm long.
 Find the average speed and modulus of average velocity of the tip of the second hand in 15 s.